engtuncay/engtuncay.github.io/prog-notlar/css/css-intro-06-Flexbox.md

 }
 ```

-- flex-start (default): items are packed toward the start of the flex-direction.
+@ flex-start (default): items are packed toward the start of the flex-direction.

-- flex-end: items are packed toward the end of the flex-direction.
+@ flex-end: items are packed toward the end of the flex-direction.

-- start: items are packed toward the start of the writing-mode direction.
+@ start: items are packed toward the start of the writing-mode direction.

-- end: items are packed toward the end of the writing-mode direction.
+@ end: items are packed toward the end of the writing-mode direction.

-- left: items are packed toward left edge of the container, unless that doesn’t make sense with the flex-direction, then it behaves like start.
+@ left: items are packed toward left edge of the container, unless that doesn’t make sense with the flex-direction, then it behaves like start.

-- right: items are packed toward right edge of the container, unless that doesn’t make sense with the flex-direction, then it behaves like end.
+@ right: items are packed toward right edge of the container, unless that doesn’t make sense with the flex-direction, then it behaves like end.

-- center: items are centered along the line
+@ center: items are centered along the line

-- space-between: items are evenly distributed in the line; first item is on the start line, last item on the end line
+@ space-between: items are evenly distributed in the line; first item is on the start line, last item on the end line

-- space-around: items are evenly distributed in the line with equal space around them.
+@ space-around: items are evenly distributed in the line with equal space around them.
 Note that visually the spaces aren’t equal, since all the items have equal space on both sides.
 The first item will have one unit of space against the container edge, but two units of space between the next item because that next item has its own spacing that applies.

-- space-evenly: items are distributed so that the spacing between any two items (and the space to the edges) is equal.
+@ space-evenly: items are distributed so that the spacing between any two items (and the space to the edges) is equal.

-Note that that browser support for these values is nuanced.
+- Note that that browser support for these values is nuanced.
 For example, space-between never got support from some versions of Edge, and start/end/left/right aren’t in Chrome yet.
 MDN has detailed charts. (https://developer.mozilla.org/en-US/docs/Web/CSS/justify-content) The safest values are flex-start, flex-end, and center.

-(??)
-There are also two additional keywords you can pair with these values: safe and unsafe.
+- Note : There are also two additional keywords you can pair with these values: safe and unsafe.
 Using safe ensures that however you do this type of positioning, you can’t push an element such that it renders off-screen (e.g. off the top) in such a way the content can’t be scrolled too (called “data loss”).

 #### ALIGN-ITEMS